Florida Gators football: All-time record against current SEC teams

+All-time record against former SEC teams

+The Southeastern Conference was founded in 1932 by thirteen member institutions.
+Three original members had left by 1966 and six were added from 1992 onwards.
+The following table includes some games played before, during, and after the opponents' SEC tenure.

+Records as of the end of the 2024 season.

 All-time record against in-state opponents

-The University of Florida's athletic program operated with a limited budget for the first several years after its establishment in 1906.
-To reduce travel costs, early Florida football teams played limited slates of games, mostly against squads from nearby schools.
-Local scheduling resulted in the development of gridiron rivalries with several in-state private colleges, most notably Stetson, Florida Southern, and Rollins.
-Of those early opponents, Florida Southern and Rollins no longer sponsor intercollegiate football programs and, after dropping the sport for half a century, the Stetson Hatters compete in a lower division of college football.
-Florida also scheduled occasional games against teams organized by local athletic clubs or nearby military bases during the first half of the 20th century, particularly during the two world wars.
-However, the Gators have not played a non-collegiate squad since 1945.
+Between the establishment of the university's athletic program in 1906 and the beginning of SEC play in 1933, Florida football teams played irregular schedules which mostly featured contests against in-state private colleges, some of which became rivals.
+Of those early opponents, Southern College, Tampa U, and Rollins no longer sponsor intercollegiate football programs, and after dropping the sport for half a century, Stetson competes in a lower division.
+Florida also scheduled occasional games against teams organized by amateur athletic clubs or military bases during the first half of the 20th century, but the Gators have not faced off against a non-collegiate opponent since 1945.

-In more modern times, Florida began an annual rivalry with the University of Miami Hurricanes in 1938 that continued uninterrupted until 1987.
+Florida began an annual rivalry with the University of Miami Hurricanes in 1938 that continued uninterrupted until 1987.
 The teams have met on an occasional basis since then and are still considered rivals.
-Florida State (FSU) established a football program in 1947 and first faced Florida in 1958, beginning a series that was uninterrupted until the COVID-19 pandemic in 2020 resulted in both schools playing conference-only schedules.
-The Gators have also scheduled occasional contests against several Florida schools with newer football programs, usually in Gainesville.
+Florida State (FSU) established a football program in 1947 and first faced Florida in 1958, beginning an annual series that has been uninterrupted except for the COVID-19 shortened 2020 season.